The Lightning Seeds: 2006–present

 The band's second greatest hits album The Very Best of the Lightning Seeds was released on 12 June 2006, followed by the re-release of "Three Lions", which rose to No. 9 in the UK Singles Chart.

-In 2009, the band released their sixth studio album, Four Winds, and returned to touring in April 2010 after a ten year hiatus.
+In 2009, the band released their sixth studio album, Four Winds, and returned to touring in April 2010 after a ten-year hiatus.

-In 2014, the songs and career of Ian Broudie were celebrated in a concert held at the Liverpool Philharmonic Hall, featuring the Royal Liverpool Philharmonic orchestra and performances by Ian McCulloch (Echo And The Bunnymen), Miles Kane (The Last Shadow Puppets), Terry Hall (The Specials), James Skelly (The Coral) and Broudie himself with a band featuring musicians Sean Payne (The Zutons), Bill Ryder Jones and Nick Power (The Coral) and Broudie's son, Riley.
+In 2014, the songs and career of Ian Broudie were celebrated in a concert held at the Liverpool Philharmonic Hall, featuring the Royal Liverpool Philharmonic orchestra and performances by Ian McCulloch (Echo And The Bunnymen), Miles Kane (the Last Shadow Puppets), Terry Hall (the Specials), James Skelly (the Coral) and Broudie himself with a band featuring musicians Sean Payne (the Zutons), Bill Ryder Jones and Nick Power (the Coral) and Broudie's son, Riley.
 The event was filmed but is yet to be released.

 On 22 August 2014, the Lightning Seeds were joined by the Royal Philharmonic Orchestra in Liverpool's Sefton Park for a show in front of 30,000 people, reprising the Philharmonic show without the special guests.

 In December 2016, the Lightning Seeds supported Madness on their British pre-Christmas arena tour.

 In June 2018, the single "Three Lions" re-entered the UK chart and reached number one on the chart dated 19 July 2018, celebrating the progress of England national football team at the 2018 FIFA World Cup, with the phrase "it's coming home" featuring heavily on social media and television.

 A new single, "Sunshine", was released on 15 June 2022.
 Alongside the new song "Emily Smiles" it was taken from the studio album See You in the Stars, which was released in October 2022.

+In 2023, the Lightning Seeds opened the Glastonbury Festival's "Other Stage".
+They also supported Madness on tour once again that year.